What does it mean to Rehost an application?

-In legacy projects like these, there is a tendency to wait for a complete deliverable before verification activities begin.
+In on-premises projects like these, there is a tendency to wait for a complete deliverable before verification activities begin.
 This is partly to do with how verification planning is laid out, and partly the mindset of initiating verification on having a complete deliverable.
 This adds to uncertainties that are quite difficult to resolve later in the schedule.
-Legacy migration would thus need continuous verification and validation that provides timely feedback for the course correction.
+On-premises migration would thus need continuous verification and validation that provides timely feedback for the course correction.

 Extra attention and careful planning can help alleviate some of these difficulties of cutover.
 Important aspects to capture in the plan are:

-- Go / no-go verification checklist and test plan
+- Go/no-go verification checklist and test plan

 - Execution of disaster recovery fire drills